T

 landmark

-The largest castle in the world by land area, this UNESCO World Heritage site is a stunning example of medieval Teutonic Knights' architecture.
-Explore its vast complex of fortifications and museums.
+The largest castle in the world by land area, this UNESCO World Heritage site is a stunning example of medieval Teutonic architecture.
+It's a massive brick fortress that offers a glimpse into the past.

-• Wear very comfortable shoes; the castle is immense.
+• Wear comfortable shoes; the castle complex is vast.

-Take a train from Gdańsk Główny to Malbork (approx. 30-45 mins).
+Take a train from Gdańsk Główny to Malbork (approx. 30-45 minutes).
+The castle is a short walk from the Malbork train station.

 2. Afternoon